KPZ Equation from non-simple variations on open ASEP: Quantitative Classical Replacement Lemma

 \section{Quantitative Classical Replacement Lemma}

-The purpose of this appendix section is to make precise the classical one-block and two-blocks estimates of \cite{GPV}, which is traditionally used in a topological framework.
-The only additional input is a precise equivalence of ensembles of estimates which we borrow from \cite{GJ15} and the log-Sobolev inequality of Yau from \cite{Y}.
-We recall that the utility behind such a result is to address the weakly vanishing quantities arising in Proposition \ref{prop:MatchCpt} in a quantitative variation of the fashion in \cite{DT}. \begin{prop} Consider any weakly-vanishing quantity $\mathfrak{w}^{N}$ and let $\delta \in \R_{>0}$ denote an arbitrarily small though universal constant.
-There exists a universal constant $\beta_{\mathrm{u}}$ such that
+{The goal of this section is to make precise the classical one-block and two-blocks estimates of \cite{GPV}, which is traditionally used in a topological framework.
+The only additional input is a precise equivalence of ensembles of estimates which we borrow from \cite{GJ15} and the log-Sobolev inequality of Yau from \cite{Yau}.
+Recall that the utility behind the result below is to address the weakly vanishing quantities arising in Proposition \ref{prop:MatchCpt} in a quantitative variation of the fashion in \cite{DT}.} \begin{prop}\fsp {Take any weakly vanishing $\mathfrak{w}$ and let $\delta>0$ be arbitrarily small but universal.
+There exists $\beta_{\mathrm{u}}>0$ such that